Targeted student debt cancellation

 If your servicer is FedLoan Servicing, your loans will be transferred to MOHELA.
 If your servicer is GSMR, your loans will be transferred to Edfinancial.
 And if your servicer is Navient, your loans will be transferred to Maximus / Aidvantage.

 To prepare for the transition:

-There has been in increase in student loan scams since the COVID-19 outbreak began.
+There has been in increase in student loan scams since the COVID-19 and student loan relief announcements.
 Be aware of scammers and know that the federal government will never call to ask for a fee to suspend your loan payments.
 Report any scams to the FTC or the California Department of Financial Protection and Innovation.

 last updated November 22, 2022